gyulamad/Screen/README.md

 MCUFRIEND_kbv tft;
 Graphics graphics(tft);
 ```
-If you are doing the same you may want to setup your screen as usual in the `setup()` function:
+If you are doing the same you may want to set up your screen as usual in the `setup()` function:
 ```
 setup() {
     tft.reset();